Dismissal Rules in Cricket

 3. Leg Before Wicket (LBW)

-Sachin Tendulkar’s LBW dismissal in the 2011 World Cup semi-final remains one of the most debated DRS calls in cricket history.
+Real Match Case: Sachin Tendulkar’s LBW dismissal in the 2011 World Cup semi-final against Pakistan sparked one of the biggest DRS debates in cricket history.
+The technology was not being used in that match, and fans still argue today whether the decision was correct.

 4. Run Out